Chapter 2:

 She couldn’t be sure of anything.

 No, that wasn’t true.
 There was one thing.
 The captain’s parting message.
 The word that boy had sobbed.
-Her name was, probably, Laufa.
+Even if she didn’t remember it, her name was, probably, Laufa.

 * * *